Echinops6718/HealthInfo/Acetyl-L-Carnitine.md

-Neuroprotective and neuroregenerative.
+Acetyl-l-carnitine (ALCAR) is neuroprotective and neuroregenerative.
 Reduces inflammation, dementia risk, Alzheimer's risk, cancer risk, Parkinson's risk, multiple sclerosis related fatigue, ALS risk, diabetes risk, and hypertension risk.

 There is contradictory information between different studies regarding whether (Acetyl-)L-Carnitine promotes or protects from atherosclerosis.
+A significant portion of ALCAR is metabolized into TMAO (Trimethylamine N-oxide), which increases risk of atherosclerosis.
+Consuming raw garlic/allicin mitigates this TMAO/atherosclerosis risk.

 Improves mitochondrial and synaptic function.